 We need to think and elaborate over why, first of all, independent cultural groups evolve?
 Why the collective identities are needed or developed, no matter even if religious?
 Religion is one of the parts of the culture.
 How cultures do change suddenly or gradually?
 How we can differentiate Gujrathi people from Maharashtrians for their way of thinking?
 There are many examples we need to think on.

 Also, there are forced cultures.
-Forced cultures would mean attack on individual and collective psychologies.
+Forced cultures would mean an attack on individual and collective psychologies.
 We need to think, how a human being would react to such cultural enforcements.
 Would he adapt to the forced cultures or would create some other distinct cultures with the admixture of his own and enforced?
 Or will he adapt to the other cultures in his own way without changing his thinking patterns?

-We must keep in mind here that there is close relationship between the regions of specific geological features of the regions and the cultures developed in their folds.
+We must keep in mind here that there is a close relationship between the regions of specific geological features and the cultures developed in their folds.
 I will show in next chapters that the way of thinking and expressions is interlinked with the geological formations of the regions wherever the particular set of the people live for generations.
-Superficially geographically connected lands may have entirely different group of language speaking people with their unique culture setting them apart from their close neighbors.
+Superficially geographically connected lands may have an entirely different group of language speaking people with their unique culture setting them apart from their close neighbors.

 Geological features include geomagnetism, local gravitation, the chemistry of the rocks and soil, altitudes and the formations beneath the crust of the earth.
 The people living in the company with these features, eating food yielded from the same soil and drinking water from the rivers and wells having the flavor of specific diluted minerals/compounds existent in the land that has its own combinations, a result of the specific geology of the specific region.
 All this makes an inevitable impact on the physical features and psychology of the people living in specific geologically formed regions.
 There are sufficient proofs to show the relationship between geology and general psychology of the people, which we shall see in next chapters.